HarryLNRD/Memory-Card-Game/README.md

 After downloading the files from the repository to a file of your desire move everything except MemoryDen.sln into the MemoryDen folder

+Once you're done the exe file should be in /MemoryDen/bin/Debug/MemoryDen